learn-co-curriculum/iron-starter-part-one/README.md

 };
 ```

-All of the tests for __APIRequestStatus Action Creators__ shoud be passing now!

-Next we need to add the code to handle setting campaigns, adding a campaign, replacing a campaign and removing a campaign.
+Next we need to add the code to handle setting, adding, replacing & removing campaigns.

 ```javascript
 // ./src/actions/campaigns.js